Wayne742/Project2018/README.md

 In analysing the data set I have used two of the modules for the Python programmng language standard library.
 Python comes with a very extensive library of modules.
 Many of these modules provide standardised solutions to programming problems[6].

+### Anaylsis by Others.
+There appears to be ample amounts of analysis using the Iris Flower data set.
+After carrying out a couple of Google searches I found three sets of analysis of note.

+1. This analyst uses the data set to train and test a "Classifier" [7].
+This work appears to have been carried out using the R programming language.
+I thought this was interesting as it showed how a well known and old (1936) data set is being used in the development of machine learning.
+Something I'm sure Fisher wouldn't have imagined when he used the data set.

+2. Statistical Analysis of the Iris Flower Data Set by Patrick Hoey[8].
+The goal of this analyst was to create predictors based on the analysis of the data set.
+He used Java as the programming language and

 ## Part 2.
 My work on the data set.
 What I did with the data, e.g sum, mean, median, etc.
 My analysis of the data set is quite rudimentary.
 I have chosen to apply the following mathmatical operation;